 Oxfam is taking significant steps to address the underlying problems that allowed the events in Haiti to happen.
 These include:

 Building and institutionalizing a values-driven culture within Oxfam.
 Our goal is to ensure that no one faces sexism, discrimination or abuse, that everyone feels safe speaking out, and everyone is clear on what behavior is acceptable or not.
-This requires ensuring that Oxfam as an organization embraces gender equality, prevents abuses of power and has zero tolerance of sexual harassment, abuse and exploitation.
-Oxfam America has launched and 18-month Gender Action Learning process to integrate and strengthen gender justice within the organization and in our work.
-Oxfam America is also currently recruiting for a position VP of People, Culture, and Global Human resources who will, along with senior leadership, be responsible for the development of a workplace culture and practice that reinforces Oxfam’s values of inclusiveness, empowerment, and accountability.
+This requires ensuring that Oxfam as an organization embraces gender equality, prevents abuses of power, and has zero tolerance of sexual harassment, abuse, and exploitation.
+Oxfam America has launched an 18-month Gender Action Learning process to integrate and strengthen gender justice within the organization and in our work.
+Oxfam America has also hired a VP of People, Culture, and Global Human resources who will, along with senior leadership, be responsible for the development of a workplace culture and practice that reinforces Oxfam’s values of inclusiveness, empowerment, and accountability.